Vyral/brandi-adkins/_posts/2019-08-22-how-should-you-react-to-coming-soon-listings.md

   “coming soon” listing.
 enclosure:
 pullquote: >-
-  As long as this is a legitimate coming soon listing that complies with regulations, the home is off-limits to you or any other buyers.
+  As long as this is a legitimate 'coming soon' listing that complies with regulations, the home is off-limits to you or any other buyers.
 enclosure_type: video/mp4
 enclosure_time: